pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 #### Remote

-Unlike the local mode, the remote mode needs to use [rclone](https://rclone.org) to download thebackup tarball file from a network storage to a PV.
-Any cloud storage supported by rclone shouldwork, but currently only the following have been tested: [Google Cloud Storage (GCS)](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/), [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/).
+Unlike the local mode, the remote mode needs to use [rclone](https://rclone.org) to download the backup tarball file from a network storage to a PV.
+Any cloud storage supported by rclone should work, but currently only the following have been tested: [Google Cloud Storage (GCS)](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/), [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/).

 To restore backup data from the remote source, take the following steps: